The application period for 2026-27 B/C/C volunteer leadership roles is open now through April 30 | LEARN MORE

 Columbia, South Carolina

-Timothy J. Kowalski, DO, D.FACN, is an AOA board-certified osteopathic child psychiatrist.
-Having served as inaugural dean for the Edward Via College of Osteopathic Medicine – Carolinas Campus in Spartanburg, South Carolina, he now is the Vice Provost for Professional and Public Affairs for all four campuses at VCOM.
+Timothy J. Kowalski, DO, D.FACN, is an AOA board-certified child psychiatrist with an extensive career in clinical practice, medical education and medical regulation.
+Having served 10 years as the inaugural dean of the Edward Via College of Osteopathic Medicine in Spartanburg, South Carolina (VCOM-Carolinas), he transitioned to the role of vice provost for professional and public affairs of VCOM.

-Dr. Kowalski earned his osteopathic medical degree from the Michigan State University College of Osteopathic Medicine.
-For graduate medical education, he completed his transitional internship, psychiatric residency and child psychiatry fellowship at the Tripler Army Medical Center in Honolulu, Hawaii.
+Dr. Kowalski earned his Doctor of Osteopathic Medicine degree at the Michigan State University College of Osteopathic Medicine and completed a transitional internship, psychiatric residency and child psychiatry fellowship at Tripler Army Medical Center in Honolulu, Hawaii.

 Back to Leadership